 When the attainment of a child falls significantly below the expected level, teachers enable the child to succeed by planning work that is in line with that child's individual needs.
-Where appropriate such pupils are discussed with the SEN coordinator and an IEP is written.
+Where appropriate such pupils are discussed with the SEN coordinator and a Passport to Learning is written.